El Monte station (Los Angeles Metro): History

-Prior to 2007, most express routes passed through the station, but that year Foothill Transit reorganized its routes to require passengers to transfer to the Silver Streak to go to downtown Los Angeles.
+Prior to 2007, most express routes passed through the station, but that year Foothill Transit reorganized its routes to require passengers to transfer to the Silver Streak to travel to downtown Los Angeles.

 On December 13, 2009, Metro launched its second Metro Busway bus rapid transit service, the Silver Line (now J Line) utilizing both the El Monte Busway and the Harbor Transitway.
 The new higher frequency service would be funded by converting both corridors into high occupancy toll (HOT) lanes, to be branded as the Metro ExpressLanes.
 The tolls would be used to fund improvements to the aging stations along both corridors.
 Similar to Foothill Transit, express routes that once passed through the station were converted to local routes and passengers were required to transfer.

 One of the first locations to be improved was El Monte station.
 In 2010, the old station was demolished and replaced a two-level terminal nearly twice the size.
 The new $60 million station would feature more bus bays, a large public plaza, a bicycle parking station, and customer service offices.
 The new station opened to the public on Sunday, October 14, 2012.

 An art installation, titled "El Monte Legion Stadium Nocturne," debuted at the station in 2014.
 The work, by Vincent Ramos, commemorates local music and sports figures associated with Legion Stadium, an indoor arena that was demolished in 1974.

+The station is a proposed stop on the second phase of the California High-Speed Rail project.